MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-focus-indicator.md

 1. Open the [accessibility-testing demo webpage](https://microsoftedge.github.io/Demos/devtools-a11y-testing/) in a new window or tab.

-1. Right-click anywhere in the webpage and then select **Inspect**.
+1. Right-click anywhere in the webpage, and then select **Inspect**.

 1. Click the **Inspect** (![Inspect icon](./test-analyze-no-focus-indicator-images/inspect-tool-icon-light-theme.png)) button in the top-left corner of DevTools, and then click the **Cats** link in the rendered webpage.
 The `<a href="#cats">Cats</a>` node is highlighted in the **Elements** tool.